IntelexTechnologies/api-docs/source/includes/acts/post_api.md

 ### 1. Emission Factor Table

 This section guides you through the process of modifying existing Emission Factor records or adding new entries to the Emission Factor table using the designated API endpoint.
+For inserting a new record, please pass the primary key field emissionFactorId as 0 in the request body.

 **Emission Factor POST endpoint**